CeetronSolutions/resinsight-tutorials/tutorials/prepare-plot-template/plot-template.md

 In the project tree , select two other summary cases than the ones used to produce template.
 From the right-click menu, select " Create Plot from Template" and select the recently created template as illustated above.

 ![Image](Resources/Pictures/test_template.png)
-Visual settings you stored in the template should be applied to the geenrated plot as shown above.
+Visual settings you stored in the template should be applied to the generated plot as shown above.